 Should You Monitor Employees?

-Despite this increase, the monitoring of employee time and use online is a signal of distrust and incongruent with an employee-oriented culture that regards employees as the chief assets of the company.
+The monitoring of employee time and use online is a signal of distrust and incongruent with an employee-oriented culture that regards employees as the chief assets of the company.

 But, there are powerful reasons why an employer might not want to use employee internet monitoring.
 Avramidis says that this decision depends on the company and the work environment an employer wants to create: